Last Updated on Jul 12, 2022

 Step #2: Now Shut down Mac computer.

 Step #3: Now turn on Mac, and hold down the Option+Command+P+R keys for about 20 seconds.
 Release when you hear startup chime on Mac.

 Step #4: Wait for a minute, Mac will restart.

 Still, if you are unable to fix the iPhone keeps connecting and disconnecting issue, then make an appointment at Apple Genius Bar and get it fixed.

 Solution 5: Reinstall MacOS that Repair Corrupted System

-Take action on MacOS software, Repair the MacOS without erasing data that saved on Macintosh HD drive.
-To do that follow the below steps and backup all important data to Time Machine for the security purpose.
-Reinstall MacOS will take time because it depends on internet connection speed, During the Reinstall MacOS request your Mac first download the latest compatible MacOS to Mac and install on Mac after that.
+Take action on MacOS software, Repair the MacOS without erasing data that is saved on Macintosh HD drive.
+To do that follow the below steps and backup all important data to Time Machine for security purposes.
+Reinstall MacOS will take time because it depends on internet connection speed, During the Reinstall MacOS request your Mac first download the latest compatible MacOS to Mac and install it on Mac after that.